 The Investment Adviser Regulatory Policy and Review Project Group (the "Project Group") of the North American Securities Administrators Association, Inc. ("NASAA") has issued this Guidance on Business Continuity and Succession Planning for State-Registered Investment Advisers ("Guidance").
-The NASAA Model Rule on Business Continuity and Succession Planning (the "NASAA Model Rule") requires registered investment advisers to have a Business Continuity and Succession Plan ("BCP").
-The Guidance provides practical assistance to state-registered investment advisers ("Advisers") who are creating their own Business Continuity and Succession Plans and planning for unexpected or sudden events that might impact business operations.
+This Guidance accompanies the new NASAA Model Rule on Business Continuity and Succession Planning (the "NASAA Model Rule").
+The Guidance's purpose is to provide practical assistance to state-registered investment advisers ("Advisers") who are creating their own Business Continuity and Succession Plans and planning for unexpected or sudden events that might impact business operations.
+2